yahoo/elide-doc/pages/guide/13-swagger.md

 conforming to the swagger specification that can be used by tools like Swagger UI (among others) to explore, understand, and compose queries against your Elide API.

+Only JSON-API endpoints are documented.
+The GraphQL API schema can be explored directly with tools like [Graphiql](https://github.com/graphql/graphiql).

 ## Features Supported

 * **JaxRS Endpoint** - Elide ships with a customizable JaxRS endpoint that can publish one or more swagger documents.